YW Hub facility project

 In late 2015, YW sold our downtown property, located at 320 – 5th Avenue SE.
 A significant contribution from this sale will provide seed dollars for the project.
-In addition to this funding, YW will seek support from the philanthropic community as well as all levels of government.
+In addition to this funding, YW will seek support from the philanthropic community.

 YW has developed contingency plans that will ensure we can see this project through to completion.

 A few common themes emerged in our engagement sessions with the Inglewood community, and parking is top among them.
 YW Calgary and Kasian Architecture are cognizant of this issue and will allot sufficient space for our team and those accessing the building.
 YW has also incorporated significant bike storage for staff and anticipate foot traffic and transit to be primary access plans for many.
 We will discourage individuals from parking outside our lot and we’re also committed to working with the residents to resolve issues as they arise.

-Absolutely!
-In spring 2016 we engaged with Inglewood community members through surveys, door-knocking and an open-house event at YW Sheriff King Home.
+In spring, 2016 YW engaged with the Inglewood community members through surveys, door-knocking and an open-house event at YW Sheriff King Home.
 We also met with the Inglewood Community Association & Redevelopment Committee to hear their thoughts and ideas.
 These conversations informed our design drivers and site analysis.
-We have additional events planned.
+Stay tuned as we have additional events planned!

 We appreciate the importance of responsible and efficient building processes and have considered our design drivers in all of our product and material selections.
 Inglewood is a leader within the City of Calgary in terms of environmental awareness and development and we embrace that ideology.
 Initially, a number of trees will be removed from areas on and adjacent to the site along 9th and 17th avenues to make way for construction.
 Upon completion of the new YW Hub Facility, more than 100 native-species trees including aspens, flowering trees and shrubs will have been planted on the property.

 Kasian Architecture Interior Design & Planning Ltd. has developed a conceptual design based on information we gathered from meetings with the YW board, executive team, staff, clients, and the Inglewood community.